xuxueli/xxl-job/doc/XXL-JOB-English-Documentation.md

 ### 5.5 Task "run mode" analysis
 #### 5.5.1 "Bean模式" task
 Development steps:go and see "chapter 3" .
-principle: every Bean mode task is a Spring Bean instance and it is maintained in executor project’s Spring container. task class nedd to add “@JobHander(value="name")” annotation, because executor identify task bean instance in spring container through annotation.
+principle: every Bean mode task is a Spring Bean instance and it is maintained in executor project’s Spring container. task class nedd to add “@JobHandler(value="name")” annotation, because executor identify task bean instance in spring container through annotation.
 Task class nedd to implements interface IJobHandler, task logic code in method execute(), the task logic in execute() method will be executed when executor received a schedule request from schedule center.

 #### 5.5.2 "GLUE模式(Java)" task
 Development steps:go and see "chapter 3" .